1. Introduction

 To select a different set of CpGs

-- change significance level: double click on number in the Threshold column
+- to change significance level: double click on the numbers in the Threshold column

 Selected Datasets